 By the end of the review, you should know: what each type of wallet is good for and what it’s not so good for, how to set up each type of Electroneum wallet, and finally how to use them.

-We’ve a lot to cover today.
+We have got a lot to cover today.
 So, let’s get going!

 Table of Contents